ameistad/django-template/{{cookiecutter.repo_name}}/DEPLOY.md

 ## Deploying to Dokku
+Template is tested on Digital Ocean with Dokku 0.3.22 on Ubuntu 14.04 Sign up to Digital Ocean with my [referral link](https://www.digitalocean.com/?refcode=22eaf729706a) to get $10 credit.

-Alias to run all commands except postgres install client side.
+Optional alias to run all commands except postgresql install on the client side.
-Add this to .bash_profiles, .bashrc or other startup scripts.
+Add this to start up script e.g .bash_profile or .bashrc.
 ```
 alias dokku="ssh -t root@<server> dokku"
 ```